chungliqing/ctf_writeups/picoCTF/credstuff+/credstuff_writeup.md

 ### Step 5: Search for the corresponding password of `cultiris` in `passwords.txt`.

 > `sed -n '378p' Downloads/leak/paswords.txt`
-> * sed is a stream editor for filtering and transforming text
+> * "sed is a stream editor for filtering and transforming text"
 > * `-n '378p` signifies to filter and return line 378 of `passwords.txt`

 > Result: `cvpbPGS{P7e1S_54I35_71Z3}`